Lipschitz regularity for Poisson equations involving measures supported on $C^{1,\operatorname{Dini}}$ interfaces: Preliminaries

+\begin{rem} By a rotation, we may assume that $\nabla \psi(x_0') = 0$, after taking $r_0 > 0$ smaller if necessary.
+We will always assume this condition. \end{rem}

 Finally, we discuss several important facts concerning Poisson's equation with a surface measure.
-Equation~\eqref{eq:main} can be understood in the sense of distributions as follows: \begin{defn}[Distributional solution] We say that $u\in C(\overline\Omega)$ is a distributional solution to~\eqref{eq:main} if $u=0$ on $\partial \Omega$, and for any $\varphi\in C^\infty_c(\Omega)$ we have
+The equation in~\eqref{eq:main} can be understood in the sense of distributions as follows: \begin{defn}[Weak solution] We say that $u\in C(\Omega)$ is a \textit{distributional solution} to the equation